skylarshaffer/c03-24-code-solutions/react-effects/react-effects-quiz-notes.md

 - What is a React Effect?

   > A React Effect lets you use state and other React features without writing a class.
+  >
+  > CORRECTION:
+  > A React Effect lets make asynchronous calls and allows you to interact with things outside of React.

 - When should you use an Effect and when should you not use an Effect?

   > You should use an Effect when attempting to run asynchronous functions.
+You shouldn't use Effect when you don't need to.

 - When do Effects run?

-  > Effects run after render.
+  > Effects run after the first render and if the dependency array changes.

 - What function is used to declare an Effect?